Generalized improper integral definition for finite limit: Conversion to infinite limit integral

 we get

 or

 We will now define an infinite limit integral corresponding to our finite limit integral as

-In (\ref{E034}) we use an overstruck $\Xi$, instead of an overstruck \sffamily Z \normalfont, to allow us to distinguish the resulting integral (\ref{E042}) from the infinite limit integral definition introduced in ~\cite{blischke:ALtDefInfLim}.
-We will use the overstruck $\Xi$ throughout this paper for the infinite limit improper integral that is obtained from our finite limit improper integral defined by (\ref{E010}) via a change of variable \emph{within the definition}.
+In (\ref{E034}) we use an over-struck $\Xi$, instead of an over-struck \sffamily Z\normalfont, to allow us to distinguish the resulting integral (\ref{E042}) from the infinite limit integral definition introduced in ~\cite{blischke:ALtDefInfLim2}.
+We will use the overstruck $\Xi$ throughout this paper for the infinite limit improper integral that is obtained from our finite limit improper integral via a change of variable \emph{within the definition}.
 Since the definition is in terms of conventional integrals, we know we can safely perform those changes of variable.
-Note that we haven't yet shown any relation between this and the infinite limit integral definition from ~\cite{blischke:ALtDefInfLim}.
+Note that we haven't yet shown any relation beween this and the infinite limit integral definition from ~\cite{blischke:ALtDefInfLim2}.

 Using (\ref{E034}) in (\ref{E019}) we get

 where $b \equiv \psi^{-1}(\delta)$.

 We now define $\zeta(x,b)$ such that